-North Texas Performing Arts offers Academy Classes for students age 2-18.
-Our classes are taught by extraordinary directors, actors and singers who have worked everywhere from Broadway to L.A.
+North Texas Performing Arts offers classes for students age 2-18.
+With 30 years of experience in performing arts education, our classes are taught by extraordinary directors, actors and singers who have worked everywhere from Broadway to L.A.

 At NTPA, we believe that theatre changes lives.
 We strive to teach all of our students not only how to act, sing or dance, but also how to be better human beings.
 All students who participate in our programs will be taught the 10 Characters of North Texas Performing Arts.

 After School Classes

 Join us in-person or online for the safest performing arts classes in the DFW metroplex.
 NTPA’s dedicated Reopening Task Force has spent over 1,000 hours developing extensive safety protocols for NTPA facilities, so you can feel safe joining us.
 Protocols include mandatory masking and safe social distancing, daily health checks, sanitization, and more.